rcn-ee/ti-opencl/docs/sphinx-doc/source/environment_variables.rst

     a program from binary, then you would need to pass -g as an option to the off-line compiler clocl.
 The OpenCL runtime pauses your application before dispatch of all kernels.
 While paused the runtime indicates to the user that a kernel dispatch is pending.

-It provides the gdb6x commands to connect to the DSP and setup appropriate breakpoints.
-The runtime also forces all kernels and work-groups within kernels to execute only on DSP core 0.
+    Currently two debugging methods are supported by setting TI_OCL_DEBUG to either "gdb" or "ccs".
+If set to "gdb", the runtime provides the gdbc6x commands to connect to the DSP and setup appropriate breakpoints.
+If set to "ccs", the runtime provides the Code Composer Studio (CCS) instructions to connect to the DSP and setup appropriate breakpoints.
+With either method, the runtime forces all kernels and work-groups within kernels to execute only on DSP core 0.
+Details can be found in :doc:`debug/index`.

 .. envvar:: TI_OCL_CACHE_KERNELS